 Sheila Hollender and Sarah Finnie Robinson are great friends and fellow moms.
-They’re both working hard on environmental health issues — Sheila for the Breast Cancer Fund and SHE (Sustainable Health Enterprises), which won the Curry Stone award for organic feminine care products, and Sarah at Practically Green, a new company that motivates people to take efficient and eco-friendly actions.
+They’re both working hard on environmental health issues — Sheila for the Breast Cancer Fund and SHE (Sustainable Health Enterprises), which won the Curry Stone award for organic feminine care products, and Sarah at Practically Green, a new company that motivates people to take efficient and eco-friendly actions (editor's note: Practically Green is now WeSpire).

 Earlier this month they got together for a conversation about cancer basics they want to share with everyone.